Continued from part 3, on perfection and freedom

 The critique proper

-I almost feel like I should have made that a separate post, but never mind—here goes.
+I feel like I should have made that a separate post, but never mind—here goes.
 I see four main fallacies in Mike’s argument against predestination:

 1. False dichotomy